-3.4.8 SECURITY REQUIREMENT Apply deny-by-exception (blacklist) policy to prevent the use of unauthorized software or deny-all, permit-by-exception (whitelisting) policy to allow the execution of authorized software.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transm 3.4.8[a] a policy specifying whether whitelisting or blacklisting is to be implemented is specified.
-3.4.8[b] the software allowed to execute under whitelisting or denied use under whitelisting under whitelisting under whitelisting or denied use under whitelisting und the software allowed to execute under whitelisting or denied use under blacklisting is specified.
+3.4.8 SECURITY REQUIREMENT Apply deny-by-exception (blacklisting) policy to prevent the use of unauthorized software or deny-all, permit-by-exception (whitelisting) policy to allow the execution of authorized software.
+ASSESSMENT OBJECTIVE Determine if: 3.4.8[a] a policy specifying whether whitelisting or blacklisting is to be implemented is specified.
+3.4.8[b] the software allowed to execute under whitelisting or denied use under blacklisting is specified.
 3.4.8[c] whitelisting to allow the execution of authorized software or blacklisting to prevent the use of unauthorized software is implemented as specified.
-POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Configuration management policy; procedures addressi functionality in the system; security plan; configuration management p documentation; system configuration settings and associated documents software programs not authorized to execute on the system; list of soft authorized to execute on the system; security configuration checklists; records associated with list of authorized or unauthorized software programs.
-(SELECT FROM: Configuration management policy; procedures addressing least functionality in the system; security plan; configuration management plan; system design documentation; system configuration settings and associated documentation; list of software programs not authorized to execute on the system; list of software programs authorized to execute on the system; security configuration checklists; review and update records associated with list of authorized or unauthorized software programs; change control records; system audit records; other relevant documents or records].
-Interview: [SELECT FROM: Personnel with responsibilities for identifying software authorized or no authorized to execute on the system; personnel with information security responsibilities; system or network administrators].
+POTENTIAL ASSESSMENT METHODS AND OBJECTS SELECT FROM: Configuration management policy; procedures addressing least functionality in the system; security plan; configuration management plan; system design documentation; system configuration settings and associated documentation; list of software programs not authorized to execute on the system; list of software programs authorized to execute on the system; security configuration checklists; review and update records associated with list of authorized or unauthorized software programs; change control records; system audit logs and records; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with responsibilities for identifying software authorized or not authorized to execute on the system; personnel with information security responsibilities; system or network administrators].
 Test: [SELECT FROM: Organizational process for identifying, reviewing, and updating programs authorized or not authorized to execute on the system; process for implementing blacklisting or whitelisting; mechanisms supporting or implementing blacklisting or whitelisting].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.4.8
+DISCUSSION ON SECURITY REQUIREMENT 3.4.8

 3.4.9 SECURITY REQUIREMENT Control and monitor user-installed software.
-ASSESSMENT OBJECTIVE
+ASSESSMENT OBJECTIVE Determine if: 3.4.9[a] a policy for controlling the installation of software by users is established.

-Determine e if, for an organizational system that processes, stores, or transmits CUI: 3.4.9[a] a policy for controlling the installation of software by users is established.
 3.4.9[b] installation of software by users is controlled based on the established policy.
 3.4.9[c] installation of software by users is monitored.
-POTENTIA L ASSESSMENT METHODS AND OBJECTS s s i SELECT FROM: Configuration management policy; procedures addressing user installed oftware; configuration management plan; security plan; system design documentation; system configuration settings and associated documentation; list of rules governing usernstalled software; system monitoring records; system audit records; continuous monitoring strategy; other relevant documents or records].
-[SELECT FROM: Personnel with responsibilities for governing user-installed software; personnel operating, using, or maintaining the system; personnel monitoring compliance with user-installed software policy; personnel with information security responsibilities; system or network administrators]. mech CT FROM: Organizational processes governing user-installed software on the system; nanisms enforcing rules or methods for governing the installation of software by users; nanisms monitoring policy compliance].
-SUPPLEME NTAL GUIDANCE FOR SECURITY REQUIREMENT 3.4.9
+POTENTIA LASSESSMENT METHODS AND OBJECTS SELECT FROM: Configuration management policy; procedures addressing user installed software; configuration management plan; security plan; system design documentation; system configuration settings and associated documentation; list of rules governing user- nstalled software; system monitoring records; system audit logs and records; continuous monitoring strategy; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with responsibilities for governing user-installed software; personnel operating, using, or maintaining the system; personnel monitoring compliance with user-installed software policy; personnel with information security responsibilities; system or network administrators]. mech CT FROM: Organizational processes governing user-installed software on the system; nanisms enforcing rules or methods for governing the installation of software by users; nanisms monitoring policy compliance].
+DISCUSSIO N ON SECURITY REQUIREMENT 3.4.9